-Buttermilk Fried Chicken
+- Best Fried Chicken Sandwich

-- Dredge the chicken: First dredge the chicken in the flour on all sides, then dip into the buttermilk mixture and make sure it's coated well all around.
+- First dredge the chicken in the flour on all sides, then dip into the buttermilk mixture and make sure it's coated well all around.
 Dredge the chicken in flour one more time, then place the chicken on a plate or rack, and repeat with all chicken pieces.
 If your flour gets too dirty just throw it out and start with fresh flour.

-- Fry the chicken: Place a few pieces of chicken in the skillet but make sure they do not touch, you want about 1 inch space in between them.
-For 1 lb of chicken you will have to do this in a 2 batches.
+- Place a few pieces of chicken in the skillet but make sure they do not touch, you want about 1 inch space in between them.
+For 1 pound of chicken you will have to do this in a 2 batches.
 Fry on the first side for about 7 minutes or until golden brown, then flip the chicken and cook for another 3 to 5 minutes on the second side.
 The chicken is done when it reaches an internal temperature of 165 F degrees, or a total of 12 to 15 minutes.

 - Transfer the chicken to a plate lined with paper towels to soak up some of the oil.
 Cool for about 10 minutes before serving.

 - Buttermilk Substitute: If you’re out of buttermilk, combine 1 cup of milk with 1 tablespoon of lemon juice or white vinegar.
 Let it sit for 10 minutes, then it’s ready to use.

 - Optimal Oil Temperature: Keeping the oil at 350°F is crucial for perfect frying.
 Too hot, and the chicken will burn outside before cooking inside.
 Too cool, and it will absorb too much oil, becoming soggy.

 - Chicken Size Matters: Smaller pieces of chicken will cook more quickly than larger ones.
 Adjust your frying time accordingly.